-Fig. 32: Reading-off the switch point value
+Fig. 33: Reading-off the switch point value (example scale)

-- 1. Make sure that the setting arrow and the scale mark of the switchpoint adjustment scale are in alignment.
-(Fig. 32) - 2.
+- 1. Make sure that the setting arrow and the scale mark on the switchpoint adjustment scale are in alignment (Fig. 33). - 2.
 To obtain the greatest reading accuracy, look straight-on.
-The reading value can be falsified by viewing at an angle from above or below (parallax error).
+The read-off value can be falsified by viewing at an angle from above or below (parallax error).

-Read-off the switch value from the adjustment scale.
+3. Read-off the switch value from the adjustment scale.